matter-labs/zksync-docs/content/00.zksync-network/10.quick-start/_partials/foundry/_foundry-local.md

     forge build
     ```

-1. Deploy the contract using one of the test wallets provided by `anvil`:
+1. Deploy the contract using one of the test wallets provided by `anvil`.

     :test-action{actionId="deploy-foundry-contract"}